ICAMS/Kanapy/README.md

 (knpy) $ python admin_setup.py
 ```

-after activating the knpy-environment.
+after activating the *knpy*-environment.
 This will automatically execute the Kanapy installation and texture setup in administrator mode.
 After that step, users can directly access Kanapy in the conda environment.

 # Running tests